 - Learn more about the city's solar grant and solar rebate program to find out if you quality for a solar grant or for a sales and use tax rebate on already installed solar.

 - EnergySmart energy advisors can answer questions and guide you through the process of installing solar from finding contractors to applying for incentives or financing.
-They can also guide you on whether you qualify for EnergySmart IQ's solar rebates.

 Walking, biking and bussing are all great ways to get around town, but if you’re looking for another option, electric vehicles (EVs) have come a long way in a short period of time!